Valentine’s Day Magic Paper Towel Experiment

 5. Fold Paper Towel

-Once you’re done colouring in your design, fold up the paper towel again so that only the top layer is visible.
+Once you’re done coloring in your design, fold up the paper towel again so that only the top layer is visible.

 Paper towel folded in half with heart outline drawn onto the front.